 I would consider The Co-op to be the largest supermarket in Stornoway although not often the most competitive in price.

 Tesco is most easily accessible to those travelling to Stornoway by ferry as it is directly opposite when departing the ferry car park.
 Tesco is a popular option and this store can be very busy.

-Lastly, you can find Iceland on Cromwell Street in the town centre.
-Iceland is the only supermarket in Stornoway without designated parking but there is a pay and display car park in Perceval Square just across the road.
+Lastly, you can find a smaller Co-Op on Cromwell Street in the town centre.
+This Co-Op is the only supermarket in Stornoway without designated parking but there is a pay and display car park in Perceval Square just across the road.

 Wherever it is you choose to shop, make sure to add some locally made Stag Bakery products to your basket!

 Notably, their morning rolls which are our absolute favourite.
 They may be more expensive than your branded names, but they are worth it.

 There are two main car parks (although there are others) that you will find used in Stornoway.

 Perceval Square car park – There is a very small fee when using this car park, you will also find local markets in Perceval Square.

 South Beach Car Park – By the harbour, this is the largest car park and is free.